SamCoVT/FOCAL65_KIM1/README.md

 # FOCAL65_KIM1
-FOCAL-65 for KIM-1 computers based on the source of the Aresco version (V3D) for TIM
+Aresco FOCAL-65 for KIM-1 computers, based on the source of the Denver 6502 Group/Program Exchange version (V3D) for TIM.

 This version is the KIM-1 Aresco version, with reconstructed source built based on the original Aresco binary from Hans Otten's site, plus